Applying to WRITE

 A presentation about WRITE (and about Tracks and clerkships) by will occur during the foundations phase.
 Then, closer to the time of application to the programs, a more in-depth information session will occur and will include Academic Affairs' curriculum manager and registrar.

-Qualified students may apply for the WRITE Program during their second year, when the WRITE Student Application Form (PDF), will be made available. for additional application information, please contact the WRITE program administrator, email@example.com.
+Qualified students may apply for the WRITE Program using the WRITE Student Application Form (PDF).
+PLEASE NOTE: WHEN FILLING OUT APPLICATION, save the file to your computer, fill it out, save it, then submit.
+For additional application information, please contact the WRITE program administrator, email@example.com.

 The criteria for selection to the WRITE Program are based on background, interest, motivation and the following: